pearsonca/scala-commsim/index.md

 about their piece, easier to upgrade pieces (both computationally and representationally).
 The principle disadvantage appears when we want those pieces to talk to each other.

-> modular pieces - design patterns book suggests many ways to achieve these ends.
-We suggest one based strongly on those concepts (mixing chain of responsibility, delegation, and state) and another based on those concepts, but relying on the scala syntax and multiple inheritance resolution.
-We prefer the latter, since it achieves many of the desirable aspects of reuse without requiring as much tinkering to get up and running.
-It does not preclude some problems (e.g., namespace collisions), but the sort of modeling care needed to avoid those is far lower than the sort of care to properly apply the design patterns.

-There are several approaches to achieve the aforementioned design patterns.
-One typical approach is via inheritance.
-In some parent representation, we describe all the actions our agents can take, and then we have child classes that implement, override, or extend those actions.

-However, traditional linear
-inheritance is problematic for reusability if we want to have different kinds.
-If we very carefully implement state + delegation, and chain of responsibility, then linear inheritance can work.
-Careful implementation of those is hard.

-That also looks exactly like composition, but composition is often syntactically hard (lots of boilerplate code to do delegation).
-Indeed, both of those options feature lots of boilerplate code, and boilerplate to maintain flexibility obscures our ability to read the code directly as the model.

-Scala to the rescue: multiple inheritence via traits which can contain implementations eliminates most of the boilerplate.
-It is even reasonable to imagine distributing these traits as modeling packages, and then a particular model could import the trait package, declare agents using it and other traits, then define their particular behavior in terms of those trait properties / methods.

-Also non-trivial advantage of scala: has an actor model baked in the standard language library, which handles the boilerplate of distributed computing for the modeler.

-Scala not necessarily for everyone.  key point to keep in mind: build actors by composition (allows rigorous independent testing, development, comprehension of bite size bits rather than the whole pie, reuse, etc).
-Other languages can do composition, though authors not aware of any that do so as easily while still providing benefit of compiled, strongly typed language.

-basic approach: agents mixin in traits (in this approach, all agents mixin the same traits, but those traits have state which make them inactive)